KankakeeCommunityCollege/library/_accordions/policies-display-cases.md

 ### Preparing a Display
 {: .typography__h3 }

 Items may be dropped off at the library for the library staff to display.
 The individual or group may make arrangements to set up their own display by contacting the library technician.
 If the group or individual does not have its display materials to the library by the third day of its reservation, the space will be forfeited for other usage.
-Arrangements should be made to pick up materials within one week of the agree-upon end date of the exhibit.
+Arrangements should be made to pick up materials within one week of the agreed-upon end date of the exhibit.
 If not picked up within one week, items become property of the library and may be disposed of at the discretion of library staff.

 ### Cancellations
 {: .typography__h3 }